Black Pensacola neighborhood, unfortified against storms, took massive hit from Hurricane Sally

 The fortified downtown area of Pensacola, which has received significant attention and hurricane-proofing in recent years, saw significant flooding this week, but its high waters receded quickly as the storm passed early Wednesday and the tide went out.
-Wedgewood, on the other hand, is nearly defenseless against storm surge off the Gulf of Mexico and its waters do not go away so quickly.
+Wedgewood, on the other hand, is nearly defenseless against storm surge off the Gulf of Mexico, and its waters do not go away so quickly.

-It also faces another challenge: It is surrounded by landfills and a giant sandpit, which have long caused residents to raise health concerns but also have served to channel water toward residents’ homes, they say.
+It also faces another challenge: It is surrounded by landfills and a giant sand pit, which have long caused residents to raise health concerns and also have served to channel water toward residents’ homes, they say.

 So as Sally made a hard right turn in the Gulf early this week, intensifying as it veered away from New Orleans and toward the Florida-Alabama border, residents knew what was likely to happen.
 But they didn’t all have time to escape as it approached landfall not far from here.